SophiaPerzan/NarReddit-Script/README.md

 -   NOTE: You will need an API key with access to gpt-4 in order to use it.
 Expect higher api costs if doing so.

 Run the script

-TODO:
--   Use GPT-4 for translation of content to other languages